 When you start a garden, you’re making a commitment almost as big as getting a pet.
 Your new plants require proper attention and care in order to thrive and give something back to you.
 There is always something to be done in your garden.
 Pulling weeds, trimming, watering, tying things up, mulching, fertilizing, the list goes on.
 The more time you spend in your garden, the more you will come to know your plants and what they need.
 It sounds a little hokey, but seeing the daily changes in your plants is the best way to anticipate what they’ll need to be their best.
 Put in the extra effort and time and your plants will reward you with a big harvest!

 6. Enjoy It!

 Gardening is a lot of work but you will feel so proud of yourself when your plants start to flourish!
 Try not to focus on the fact that bugs have chewed holes in your tomato leaves or your flowers look wimpy.
+Starting to decorate your garden ready for the summer can always be quite hard.
+Corner sheds are becoming more and more popular in the last few years, why not invest in one of them.
 Don’t sweat the small stuff and enjoy your time outdoors.
 When you finally do get some delicious fresh veggies without a trip to the supermarket or a bouquet you grew yourself, all the little irritations won’t matter.
 If your garden is large enough, decorate it with some unique lighting, a birdhouse, or a cafe table.
 Gardens make the perfect oasis for summer nights alone or with friends!